 Renée was Director of Corporate Communications and Investor Relations for New York Stock Exchange listed sunglass company Oakley Inc. from its IPO in 1995 to 2000.
 Moving to Australia in 2000, she provides strategic communications advice to clients across the technology, telecommunications, professional services, banking and pharmaceutical sectors.

 Renée holds a Bachelor of Business Management Studies (Public Relations and Marketing) with Honours and a Diploma of Book Editing and Publishing with Distinction.

-Senior Partner - Cannings Corporate Communications
+Senior Director - Cannings Corporate Communications

 With more than 15 years’ experience as a senior journalist and editor, and five years as a political adviser, Luis joined Cannings in 2002 as a specialist in corporate positioning, issues management and public affairs.
 He had previously worked for The Financial Review and The Sydney Morning Herald, and is a former Chief of Staff to the Minister for Employment and Training, and a former Chief of Staff to the Leader of the Opposition.
 He provides boards and chief executives with strategic communications advice and support, and his list of past and current clients include major multinational corporations, top 100 listed companies and public and private sector organisations.
 Recently, Luis has advised Boral Ltd on a range of union related issues; provided strategic counsel to international investors wanting to acquire Australian infrastructure assets; and supported the launch of a $22.6 billion property investment joint venture by Henderson Group and TIAA-CREF.